 Savings could initially be made with a Unitary Patent at the grant stage, in particular on translating the patent after grant.
 A Unitary Patent requires only a single translation whereas national validations may require translations into a number of different local languages.

 After grant, savings could be made with a Unitary Patent on the cost of renewal fees.
 A single renewal fee will be payable for a Unitary Patent which is set to match the renewal fees for DE, FR, GB and NL combined (renewing up to 24 states for the price of 4), whereas separate renewal fees are payable for each national validation.
+Since the cost of the renewal fee was decided, the United Kingdom (GB) has withdrawn its ratification of the UPC.

 If you operate in a small number states, you might prefer to continue validating your granted European Patents in those states.
 However, because the alternative option of a Unitary Patent is relatively cheap for the geographic coverage provided, wide-ranging protection might become a viable option.

 Any states that aren't participating in the Unitary Patent system but are part of the European Patent Convention can be covered by validating the granted European Patent in those states, as you do under the present system.

 The Unitary Patent will be available once the Unified Patent Court Agreement has been ratified by the required number of member states - only Germany is still required.
-The Unitary Patent could be available sometime in 2019.
+However following the UK Government’s withdrawal of ratification the UPC, there is now considerable doubt as to a realistic timetable for implementation.
+The UPC cannot now finally be ratified before 1 January 2021.
 Unitary protection will be available for new applications filed after the UPC agreement comes into effect but also for pending European applications filed after 1 March 2007.

 A Unitary Patent will be litigated exclusively in the Unified Patent Court (UPC).